Haoroux/Haoroux/README.md

 -❌generative art
 -❌ascii cam/convertor
 -❌tamadochi discord bot
--✅Make nothing of the day(not sure of this one)
+-✅Do nothing of the day(not sure about this one)
 ps:it's normal if for some there is not even a repository

 ## 📊 Github Stats: